BibliothecaDAO/master-scroll/docs/economics/nexus.md

 ---

-**The Nexus is an ancient and mysterious mycelium-like networked machine that all transactions flow through in the Realmverse, located in the Citadel.**
+**The Nexus is an ancient and mysterious mycelium-like networked machine through which all transactions in the Realmverse must flow, located in the Citadel.**

 Protected by the Citadel’s towering walls and elevated atop a mountain, the Nexus has existed as long as Adventurers can remember.
 The Nexus is an all-seeing, omniscient machine that keeps the Realmverse at equilibrium.